hkitago/TextClipHistory/README.md

 ### 1.2

+#### **Common**

+- Fixed a bug with the pinning order and improved performance
+- Improved how spaces are handled when entering text into input fields, ensuring better word separation
+- Updated app names in multiple languages for better localization
+- Added animation effects to the pinning process for smoother interactions

+#### **iOS/iPadOS** - 2024-12-31

+- Changed minimum version requirement to 16
+- Added support for all languages in the App Store

 #### **macOS** - 2024-12-09

-- Improved how spaces are handled when entering text into input fields, ensuring better word separation.
-- Fixed a bug with the pinning order and improved performance.
-- Added animation effects to the pinning process for smoother interactions.
-- Updated app names in multiple languages for better localization.

 ### 1.1.1